-The Corporate Insolvency and Governance Act 2020 (CIGA) came into force earlier this year and provided wide protections to insolvent companies and significant restrictions on suppliers to them, some of which were temporary (and respond to Covid-19), and others permanent.
+The Corporate Insolvency and Governance Act 2020 (CIGA) provides wide protections to insolvent companies and significant restrictions on suppliers to them, some of which are temporary (and respond to Covid-19), and others permanent.
 With the continuing effects of Covid-19 and financial strain on businesses, the permanent elements of CIGA are likely to have increasing relevance within the construction industry and the market generally.

 What does it do?